Stanley Park: National Historic Site designation

+21st century

 The forest continues to give the park a more natural character than most other urban parks, leading many to call it an urban oasis.
-It consists of primarily second and third growth and contains many tall Douglas fir, western red cedar, western hemlock, and Sitka spruce trees.
+It consists primarily of second and third growth and contains many tall Douglas fir, western red cedar, western hemlock, and Sitka spruce trees.
 Since 1992, the tallest trees have been topped and pruned by park staff for safety reasons.